Decompositions into a direct sum of projective and stable submodules: Examples where the Decomposition Fails

 Every submodule of a free $R$-module is clearly torsionless.
 So every projective module is torsionless since it is a direct summand of a free module.
-The converse holds, that is, all torsionless (right) $R$-modules are projective, only if $R$ is a right perfect and left coherent ring; this follows from the above mentioned characterization \cite[Theorem 3.3]{Chase:DirectProductsOfModules} of Chase.
+The converse holds, that is, all torsionless (right) $R$-modules are projective, only if $R$ is a right perfect and left coherent ring; this follows from the above mentioned characterization~\cite[Theorem 3.3]{Chase:DirectProductsOfModules} of Chase.

-As shown in~\cite[Lemma 2.6]{Martsinkovsky:TheStableCategoryOfALeftHereditaryRing}, if $R$ is a right hereditary ring, then for a right $R$-module $M$, $M^*=0$ if and only if $M$ is stable. {The same equivalence also holds for finitely generated modules over a right semihereditary ring.
-Combining these facts, we obtain the following theorem.}
+As shown in~\cite[Lemma 2.6]{Martsinkovsky:TheStableCategoryOfALeftHereditaryRing}, if $R$ is a right hereditary ring, then for a right $R$-module $M$, $M^*=0$ if and only if $M$ is stable.
+The same equivalence also holds for finitely generated modules over a right semihereditary ring.

-\begin{theorem} \parantezicindeenumi Every torsionless $ R $-module $ M $ that is not projective does not have a decomposition $M=P\oplus N$ for some submodules $P$ and $N$, where $P$ is projective and $N$ is stable, {in either of the following cases}: \begin{enumerate} \item $R$ is a right hereditary ring that is not right perfect or left coherent; \item $R$ is a right semihereditary ring that is not right perfect or left coherent, and $ M $ is finitely generated. \end{enumerate}
+\begin{theorem} \parantezicindeenumi If a ring $R$ is not right perfect or left coherent, then there exists a torsionless $R$-module that is not projective.
+A torsionless $ R $-module $ M $ that is not projective does not have a decomposition into the direct sum of a projective submodule and a stable submodule {in either of the following cases}: \begin{enumerate} \item $R$ is a right hereditary ring; \item $R$ is a right semihereditary ring and $ M $ is finitely generated. \end{enumerate}

-\end{theorem} \begin{proof} \parantezicindeenumi \begin{enumerate} \item Suppose for the contrary that a torsionless but not projective $R$-module $M$ has a decomposition $M=P\oplus N$ for some submodules $P$ and $N$, where $P$ is projective and $N$ is stable.
+\end{theorem} \begin{proof} \parantezicindeenumi \begin{enumerate} \item Suppose for the contrary that a torsionless but not projective $R$-module $M$ has a decomposition $M=P\oplus N$ with a projective module $P$ and a stable module $N$.
 Since $M$ is not projective, $N\neq 0$.
 Since $M$ is torsionless, its nonzero submodule $N$ is also torsionless, and hence $N^\ast \neq 0$ by~\cite[Remark 4.65(a)]{Lam:LecturesOnModulesAndRings}.
-Then $N$ is not a stable module by \cite[Lemma 2.6]{Martsinkovsky:TheStableCategoryOfALeftHereditaryRing}, contradicting the assumption. {\item {The proof in (i) extends to the semihereditary case} since $ N \cong M/P$ is finitely generated whenever $ M $ is finitely generated. } \end{enumerate} \end{proof}
+Then $N$ is not a stable module by~\cite[Lemma 2.6]{Martsinkovsky:TheStableCategoryOfALeftHereditaryRing}, contradicting the assumption. {\item {The proof in (i) extends to the semihereditary case} since $ N \cong M/P$ is finitely generated whenever $ M $ is finitely generated.} \end{enumerate} \end{proof}

 {Below we give examples of right hereditary but not right perfect rings mentioned in Theorem~\ref{theorem:hereditary-not-right-perfect-or-left-coherent}.}